-Students who experience unexpected financial hardship during their time at Hertford may apply for a grant (or in some cases loans) from the College.
+Students who experience unexpected financial hardship during their time at Hertford may apply for support from the College.
 Grants are available to UK, EU and overseas undergraduates and graduates, and are awarded twice termly on the recommendation of the Student Support Committee.
 The Student Support Committee meets in 3rd and 7th weeks of each term to consider applications from members of both the JCR and MCR.
 Application forms may be obtained from the Intranet.